josephlarralde/soundworks-create/dev/README.md

 │  │  └─ prod.js
 ```

-For example, to start the server the `/config/env/prod.js` configuration file, run:
+To start the server the `/config/env/prod.js` configuration file, you should run:

 ```sh
 ENV=prod npm run start